dumlutimuralp/antrea-packet-walks/part_d/README.md

 This section explains how Address Resolution Protocol (ARP) flows are handled by OVS.
 It also clarifies for what reason MAC address "aa:bb:cc:dd:ee:ff" is used in various tables by OVS in the previous sections.

-The related section in OVS pipeline diagram clearly shows the table that processes ARP flows, which is Table 20.
+The related part in the OVS pipeline diagram (below) shows the steps related to ARP flows.

 ![](2020-10-14_09-36-35.png)

-Any flow that comes ingress to OVS through a local port would be first subject to spoofguard check (Table 10) and then if it is an ARP flow it will be handed over to Table 20.
-A quick review of Table 10 (below) can verify this.
+Any flow that comes ingress to OVS through a local port would be first subject to spoofguard check (Table 10) and if it is an ARP flow then it is handed over to Table 20.
+A quick review of Table 10 (below) on worker1 node verifies it.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int <b>table=10</b> --no-stats